information

 Parks Levy Funding and the PP&R Budget

 Budgeting of Parks Levy funds goes through the same process that the entire PP&R budget goes through.
-The budget is shaped by staff input and the Parks Budget Advisory Council.
+The budget is shaped by staff input and the Parks Budget Advisory Committee.
 The requested budget is submitted to the City Budget Office, reviewed by the Mayor, and adopted by City Council.

 Click here to learn more about the Parks Levy in the PP&R budget.